 Time: 23 September 2020, 14:00 – 14:45 CET

-Starting with the global response to Covid-19, this panel will analyse how cooperation with partner countries through multilateral platforms and international organisations will be key in facing global challenges such as resilience to health threats, climate change, and the digital transition.
+Starting with the global response to Covid-19, this panel analysed how cooperation with partner countries through multilateral platforms and international organisations will be key in facing global challenges such as resilience to health threats, climate change, and the digital transition.

 HORIZON & MOONSHOT around the same orbit (Tokyo)